Hometown roots. Global reach.

 At Smithfield Foods, we’re helping to feed a world of nearly 8 billion people.
 We provide families with wholesome, safe and affordable food while finding new and innovative ways to minimize the impact our operations have on the planet.
 It’s our responsibility, and our promise.
-We're made in the USA and found on tables everywhere
+We're found on tables everywhere

 Our Hometown Roots